HermanMartinus/justsketchme-frontend/docs.md

 ---

-## Gizmos
+## Transform tools

-Gizmos are tools that allow you to manipulate objects (models or props) in the scene.
+Transform tools are tools that allow you to manipulate objects (models or props) in the scene.
 They can be thought of as different modes of interacting with the scene.
 They can be found at the bottom right corner of the screen.
 Once a gizmo is selected you can select a joint or object by clicking it.
 Right clicking or clicking away will deselect that joint or object.

 ### Rotate